 In future language design and evolution activities, the following items should be considered:

-Because the ability to perform reinterpretation is sometimes necessary, but the need for it is rare, programming language designers might consider putting caution labels on operations that permit reinterpretation.
+Because the ability to perform reinterpretation is sometimes necessary, but the need for it is rare, consider putting caution labels on operations that permit reinterpretation.
 For example, the operation in Ada that permits unconstrained reinterpretation is called Unchecked_Conversion.

-Because of the difficulties with non-discriminated unions, programming language designers might consider offering union types that include distinct discriminants with appropriate enforcement of access to objects.
+Because of the difficulties with non-discriminated unions, consider offering union types that include distinct discriminants with appropriate enforcement of access to objects.

 6.38 Deep vs. shallow copying [YAN]